 Investigate the amazing world of marine science from your home.
 To support families and teachers during the current COVID-19 situation, our education staff is creating short videos and learning activities for your virtual visits to the Seymour Center.

-Dive into marine science investigations from home with Seymour Center lessons that support the Next Generation Science Standards (NGSS).
+Dive into marine science investigations and engineering design challenges from home with Seymour Center lessons that support the Next Generation Science Standards (NGSS).

 For the general public.
 “Flip For Sea Stars” in this video featuring clips from some of the lessons.

 For students and teachers.
 “Flip for Sea Stars” is a 5-part lesson sequence that targets NGSS 4-LS1.
 Download the accompanying Flip for Sea Stars Seymour Science Journal for the lesson sequence activity instructions.

 - Part 1: STARS ALIVE!
 Watch a time-lapse video of sea stars and observe how they sense their environment.

 - Part 2: FLIPPED OUT.
 Next, investigate how a bat star senses and responds to being flipped over.

 - Part 3: SYSTEMS WORKING TOGETHER.
 Learn about how a sea star’s fascinating body systems work in this Shape of Life animation.

 - Part 4: CHALLENGE YOUR SENSES.
 Now investigate how your own body works to sense and respond with your eyes closed.